Arkaprabha-B/PySpark-GraphFrames/README.md

-# PySpark
+# PySpark-GraphFrames
-Implementation of GraphFrames using PySpark in Eclipse Oxygen IDE
+## Implementation of GraphFrames using PySpark in Eclipse Oxygen IDE

-1. Installation Steps:
+### 1. Installation Steps:
   a.
 Apache Spark vesrion: 2.4.0: Download Apache Spark from spark website and extract thrice using "7-Zip"
      Final Folder Structure will be: D:/Spark/spark-2.4.0-bin-hadoop2.7